Zachary941/ModularEvo/Rebuttal_Supplementary.md

 ### Question in detailed comments
 #### 1.Issues related to experimental design

-(1)Why is the warehouse customized according to the model?
+(1)Why is the repository customized according to the model?

   > We are very sorry that the current repository and model are tightly coupled, which makes it far from a truly reusable tool support method.
 First, this allows us to reproduce our experiments more intuitively and effectively.
 Second, in order to verify the experiments on as wide and supported datasets as possible, we try to use the model's officially recommended code repository and downstream data for fine-tuning to ensure the verifiability of the fine-tuning effect.
 We will further optimize and launch more general experimental codes in the repository in the future.